KristopherPaulsen/slrp/README.md

 `-p`

-slurp file without conversion, and use as stdin'
+slurp file without conversion, and use as stdin

 ```bash
   slrp -p 'path/to/file/here' 'str => str.split(" ")'